History of Thailand (2001–present): 2014 coup d'état

-Amid the ongoing political crisis, the Royal Thai Army under Commander General Prayut Chan-o-cha declared martial law on 20 May 2014, citing the need to suppress violence and maintain peace and order.
+Amid the ongoing political crisis, the Royal Thai Army under General Prayut Chan-o-cha declared martial law on 20 May 2014, citing the need to suppress violence and maintain peace and order.
 Talks were held between leaders of various factions, but after these failed, Prayut took power in a coup d'état on 22 May.
 The National Council for Peace and Order (NCPO) was established as the ruling junta, and the constitution was again repealed.

 In contrast to the 2006 coup, the NCPO oversaw a more systemic suppression of opposition.
 Politicians and activists, as well as academics and journalists, were summoned; some were detained for "attitude adjustment".
 An interim constitution was eventually promulgated on 22 July, followed by the creation of an appointed National Legislative Assembly, and the appointment of Prayut as prime minister on 25 August.
 Despite promising a road map for the return to democracy, the junta exercised considerable authoritarian power; political activities, especially criticism of the military, were banned, and the lèse-majesté law was even more heavily enforced than before.
 After several drafts, a new constitution was passed in a referendum on 7 August 2016.
 It contained many provisions that allowed the military to assert its influence in politics.
 After repeated postponements, elections took place on 24 March 2019.